Spring Bird ID Class

 The WFVZ will hold classes in Identification of Riparian and Chaparral Birds by Vocalization, Nests and Eggs of Southern California Birds, and other courses starting in spring 2022.
 Linnea Hall, Rene Corado and guest educators will share their knowledge using a combination of museum specimens and fieldtrips.

 The courses accept the following students: (1) those employed in a consulting firm in southern or central California, currently enrolled in a graduate biology program, or self-employed in the biological field; and (2) newly-graduated biology/environmental studies students.
 These classes will be taught in spring (vocalizations) and fall/winter (nests and eggs).
 Attendance is limited to 30 people for the Nests and Eggs class, and 15 people per class for the Vocalization class.
 Additional sections may be opened if demand is great.

 Additional courses may also be offered in fall 2023: Technical Report Writing and Biological Statistical Analysis

 Contact Linnea at wfvz dot org for schedules and pricing.

 The WFVZ also offers one-on-one training or private lessons in study skin and egg preparation and curation, taught by Collections Manager Mr. René Corado, and has internships available for upper-division college undergraduate and graduate students.
-Training is by appointment only and costs $75/person, $50 for member, for a 3-hour class.
+Training in a 3-hour session is by appointment only and costs $75/person, $50 for WFVZ Members.